lextm/iisexpress-cors/Readme.md

 1. Install [IIS Express](https://docs.microsoft.com/en-us/iis/extensions/introduction-to-iis-express/iis-express-overview#installing-iis-express).
 1. Download [Microsoft CORS Module for IIS](https://www.iis.net/downloads/microsoft/iis-cors-module) installer.
+1. Install [lessmsi](https://github.com/activescott/lessmsi) tool and configure it in your PATH (so that `lessmsi` can be called by the install script).
 1. Run the proper command to install CORS module to IIS Express,

    > If the CORS module for IIS has been installed on this same machine in advance, then `-msiFile` switch can be omitted.